MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Italy/how-to-report-trade-with-customers-and-vendors-in-blacklist-countries-regions.md

     > [!NOTE]
     >  The printed report includes all transactions that meet threshold requirements.
 It does not include those transactions that do not.

-#### To preview and export the list of transactions
+### To preview and export the list of transactions

 1. Choose the ![Search for Page or Report](../../media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Blacklist Communication**, and then choose the related link.
 2. In the **Name** field, select the relevant VAT statement name.
 3. Fill in the lines with the relevant information.
 See the procedure for setting up the Blacklist template.

-4. On the **Navigate** tab, choose **Preview**.
+4. On the **Navigate** tab, choose the **Preview** action.
 You can review the information to make sure that your mappings have provided you with the information that you expected.
-For more information, see Blacklisted Comm.
-Preview window.
-Choose the **OK** button to close the window
+5. Choose the **OK** button to close the window

-5. On the **Actions** tab, choose **Export**.
+6. Choose the **Export** action.

-6. Optionally, on the **VAT Statement Line** FastTab, set the relevant filters.
+7. Optionally, on the **VAT Statement Line** FastTab, set the relevant filters.

-7. On the **Options** FastTab, fill in the fields as described in the following table.
+8. On the **Options** FastTab, fill in the fields as described in the following table.

     |Field|Description|
     |---------------------------------|---------------------------------------|